 We all know what it's like to feel stressed.
 It can leave us with feelings of worry and loss of control.
 As a carer, it's especially important to look after your own emotional health.
 You may be juggling paid work or looking after children alongside caring, or you may have had to give up employment to care for a relative.
-You may have had to make big and unwelcome changes in your life as a result of illness and disability in the family.
+Perhaps you have had to make big and unwelcome changes in your life as a result of illness and disability in the family.

-You may feel resentful and/or guilty because of the changes - and these feelings can be very stressful.
+It's natural to feel resentful and/or guilty because of the changes - and these feelings can be very stressful.
 Having high expectations of yourself can also add to the sense of pressure.